 2. Your Oven Has Cleaning Residue Left on It

 When you’re giving your appliance a good cleaning, be sure to completely remove all residue from the cleaner you used.
-The chemicals used in the cleaner can certainly result in smoke, along with an unpleasant odor, as your appliance heats up.
+The chemicals used in the cleaner can certainly result in an oven smoking, along with an unpleasant odor, as your appliance heats up.
 To ensure you’ve wiped away all cleaning residue, use a vinegar and water solution to wipe the interior of the oven.

 3. There is an Issue with the Appliance

 All appliance owners will eventually encounter problems caused by one of the elements in the appliance.
 Excessive heat buildup can lead to a short in the heating elements of your oven, eventually leading to smoke and a slight “buzzing” sound coming from your oven.
 When a short happens, the affected heating element won’t glow red.
 If it’s an issue with the bottom heating element, the issue will occur during the “bake” setting.
 When the top heating element is affected, the issue will arise during the “broil” setting.
+This may cause oven smoking to begin.
 Before smoke begins pouring from your oven, it’s best to schedule an appliance service with a trusted Spring, Texas, company.

 4. You’re Positioning Your Food Incorrectly

 How you position your food in the oven can make all the difference.
-If you place food too close to the broiler when using this setting, it can scorch the meal and cause smoke to come out of your oven.
+If you place food too close to the broiler when using this setting, it can scorch the meal and cause oven smoking.
 The same principle applies when baking food – always make sure there is at least 3 inches of room in-between the heating element and your food to prevent any smoke and burnt food.

 A smoking oven can be an inconvenience, but it doesn’t mean that the appliance is no longer usable.
 These easy tips can help you identify and solve the problem.
 For professional appliance repair and service in Spring, Texas, and the surrounding areas, give Royal Appliance Parts & Service, Inc. a call at (281) 350-6605.